rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/6-stack-rox.md

 oc -n stackrox create -f cluster_init_bundle.yaml
 ```

-8. You should now be able to see your cluster and all the data in ACS for you cluster.
+8. It may take 5-10 min for the collector pods in the `stackrox` project to become ready.
+You should now be able to see your cluster and all the data in ACS for you cluster.
 Take a look around.

 ![images/acs-cluster-import.png](images/acs-cluster-import.png)
 ![images/acs-dashboard.png](images/acs-dashboard.png)